SeasonedMiso/pitchquiz/README.md

 -list of things already used/ stop repetetion

 Sentence tool:
--Generate button verb conjugation
+- Generate button verb conjugation
--failed sentence list
+- failed sentence list
--get rid of blue on toggle red off
+- get rid of blue on toggle red off
--make navbar display on mobile
+- make navbar display on mobile
--divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)
+- divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)

 Word Tool:
 Errors: